 On-campus work students should receive approval from their work supervisor before submitting a request for class cuts.
-Nursing students should receive prior approval from their clinical coordinator.
-Teaching assistants (TAs) should receive prior approval from the Education Chair.
+Nursing students should receive prior approval from the Nursing Chair.
+Teaching assistants (TAs) should receive prior approval from the Internship Director and advisory teacher.
 Class cuts will not be granted to TAs during Pre-term.

 Class cuts may not be taken during activities required for your classification or major (e.g., recitals, forums) or during midterms or finals.
 If you choose to take class cuts, it is your responsibility to keep up with academic requirements.
 Ask your instructors whether you should make up any missed quizzes, tests, assignments, activities, etc., before leaving for class cuts.